 Try some of these variations to make this dilly dip extra special.

-I don't recommend freezing homemade dill dip.
+Freezer: I don't recommend freezing homemade dill dip.
 The sour cream changes in texture when thawed.
-The dip may also be watery and separate.
+And the dip may will be watery and separate.

 For the best flavor, let the dip sit in the refrigerator for at least 30 minutes before serving.
 The longer it's refrigerated, the more intense the flavor will be.
-Be sure to taste the dip before serving and season to taste.
+Be sure to taste the dip before serving.
+Add additional salt and pepper as needed.

 The possibilities are almost endless for ways to enjoy dill dip.
-Try some of the following.
+Favorites include the following.

 - Fresh vegetables ~ Celery sticks, cucumber slices, cherry tomatoes, carrot sticks, and slices of bell peppers are just a few of my favorite veggie dippers.